 Born in 1578, William Harvey was a doctor in England.
 He became the first doctor to ever describe properly how the human circulatory system properly worked.
 He also described the blood properties and how the heart worked to circulate the blood around the body.
 He died in 1567.

 He was a German doctor who lived from 1493 to 1541.
 He was also a scholar and an occultist.
 He was the first person to demonstrate that chemicals and minerals could be safely used in the human body.
-According to him, diseases and health depended on how a person’s body was in harmony with nature rather than.
+According to him, diseases and health depended on how a person’s body was in harmony with nature.
 He also proposed that certain mineral and chemical balances were required for the body to be healthy.

 - Leonardo Da Vinci